-Minimum Standards for managing the risks of COVID-19 in all workplaces will be introduced by 15 June 2020.
-The Minimum Standards have been developed in consultation with WorkSafe Tasmania and Public Health and are in place as of Monday 15 June 2020.
+Minimum Standards for managing the risks of COVID-19 in all workplaces have been developed in consultation with WorkSafe Tasmania and Public Health and are in place as of Monday 15 June 2020.
 The Direction remains in force while the Public Health Emergency remains in place, unless revoked earlier.

 The Minimum Standards require all workplaces to:

-- Make sure physical distancing requirements are met by workers, contractors and other people entering, leaving or moving around the workplace.
+- make sure physical distancing requirements are met by workers, contractors and others entering, leaving or moving around the workplace.

-- Provide information, training and supervision on how the risks of COVID-19 are to be managed and ensure all processes and procedures are applied by workers.
+- provide information, training and supervision on how the risks of COVID-19 are to be managed and ensure all processes and procedures are applied by the workers.

 COVID-19 Safe Workplace Guidelines